How to access in-home aged care services in Australia

 Step 2

 If you are assessed to be eligible for government-funded services, you will be assigned a funding package.
-These are:
+There are three types three main types of government-funded aged care packages in Australia, these are:

 Commonwealth Home Support Program (CHSP)

-CHSP helps older Australians access entry-level support services to live independently and safely at home, including community-based services (such as meals, cleaning and transport), home care, Allied Health and respite services.
+CHSP helps older Australians access entry-level support services to live independently and safely at home, including allied health services, help at home, nursing care, social and respite services.

-- clinical care such as nursing, allied health and physiotherapy services.
+- Clinical Services (such as allied health and nursing),

 Step 3